 Wellbeing Makes it to the Boardroom

-Change is stressful.
 Especially when it’s fast-paced, unprecedented, and you didn’t see it coming in your crystal ball.
-Since the pandemic, many offices are still in flux.
+Many offices are still in flux since the pandemic.
 There are businesses strategizing to bring workers back to the office, and businesses doing the opposite.

 Perhaps that’s why wellbeing initiatives are finally taking up space on the executive agenda, when only a few years ago it was something “extra” for benefits administrators to think about.
-After a heaping serving of change; executive teams who are balancing between tradition and agility now have go-foward decisions to make that will define company values and culture for the long-term.
+After a heaping serving of change; executive teams who are balancing between flexibility and tradition now have go-foward decisions to make that will define company values and culture for the long-term.

 The corporate wellbeing industry is booming, but…

-The corporate wellbeing market is estimated to be around $61 billion, according to Grandview Research in 2020.
+The global corporate wellness market size was valued at 53 billion in 2022 according to Grandview Research.
 There are vendors and platforms who specialize in everything - from crisis counseling to diet and nutrition - on cloud platforms that are ready to plug in.
 Companies are able to leverage the wellness programs from their insurance carriers and supplement them.
 It’s easier than ever to design a wellness strategy that’s completely custom, industry appropriate, and relevant to employees.

 But here’s what’s surprising: even with accessible wellness programs, U.S. and Canadian workers are some of the most stressed employees in the world, according to Gallup.